 That’s a very simple way of describing those differences, but it gives you an idea.
 This can be a confusing topic when you get into the finer details.
 Again, spend some time researching the sea of microphone options, and I have no doubt you’ll find the one that’s right for you.

-Keep in mind that you’re going to need a few XLR cables that are decent quality, a pop filter, and possibly a mic stand as well.
+Keep in mind that you’re going to need a few XLR cables that are decent quality, a pop filter, and possibly a mic stand or boom arm as well.

 8. Studio Monitors – Tier 2